Huy-Ngo/YAltaCV/README.md

 * However if you're using `academicons`, you _must_ use either XeLaTeX or LuaLaTeX.
 If the doc then compiles but the icons don't show up in the output PDF, try compiling with LuaLaTeX instead.
 * The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) and [Roboto Slab fonts](https://github.com/googlefonts/robotoslab).
 Feel free to use a different typeface package instead—often a different typeface will change the entire CV's feel.

+## Instructions

+- Install required dependencies from requirements.txt
+- Run generate_tex.py
+- Run pdflatex + biber + pdflatex
+- Check if there is any error

 ## Section types

 The `data.yml` file looks like: